#QA Team Lead — 4 minute read

 Game testing is game breaking

-Often people imagined the role of game QA and tester as “playing games all day long”.
+Often people imagined game QA and tester roles as “playing games all day long”.
 Well, Nikola agrees with this statement, but!

 We do play games all day long but, definitely, not the way they're designed to be played – we don't play the game, we break the game!